 David Meredith.
 Pursuant to his employment agreement, if Mr. Meredith's employment with us ends due to his resignation for "good reason" or his termination by us other than for "cause," he is entitled to payment of premiums for continued health benefits under either our sponsored health care program, or COBRA, for twelve months.
 If Mr. Meredith's employment ends due to his death or disability, he (or his estate in the event of death) is entitled to continued payment of 1/12th his base salary for three months following the termination of his employment.
-If either Mr. Meredith's employment is terminated by us other than for cause, or if he voluntarily terminates his employment for "good reason," we will (a) continue to pay him 1/12th of his base salary for 12 months, (b) any pro-rated bonus earned to date per our Management Incentive Plan, and (c) during the initial three-year employment term, any RSUs and PSUs that remain unvested as of such termination date will vest as to (i) a fraction of the then-unvested underlying shares of common stock equal to the number of months of full-time employment after the acceleration) RSUs and PSUs.
-Mr. Meredith's benefits are conditioned, among other things, on his complying with his post-termination obligations under his employment agreement and signing a general release of claims in our favor.
-In addition, in the event that, within 12 months following a change in control, there is an involuntary termination of service or Mr. Meredith resigns for good reason, then any RSUs and PSUs that remain unvested as of such termination date will vest as of such termination date.
+If either Mr. Meredith's employment is terminated by us other than for cause, or if he voluntarily terminates his employment for "good reason," we will (a) continue to pay him 1/12th of his base salary for 12 months, (b) any pro-rated bonus earned to date per our Management Incentive Plan, and (c) during the initial three-year employment term, any RSUs and PSUs that remain unvested as of such termination date will vest as to (i) a fraction of the then-unvested underlying shares of common stock equal to the number of months of full-time employment as of the date of employment termination divided by thirty-six, and (ii) 50% of all his unvested (as of the date of termination obligations under his employment agreement and signing a general release of claims in our favor.
+In addition, in the event that, within 12 months following a change in control, there is an involuntary termination of service or Mr. Meredith resigns for good reason, then any RSUs and PSUs that remain unvested as of such termination date will vest as of such termination date will vest as of such termination of service or Mr. Meredith resigns for good reason, then any RSUs and PSUs that remain unvested as of such termination date will vest as of such termination of service or Mr. Meredith resigns for good reason, then any RSUs and PSUs that remain unvested as of such termination date will vest as of such termination date.